Gibberlings3/Skills-and-Abilities/README.md

 </details>

-– 7th Level: May use Telekinetic Movement once per day and gains an additional use every 5 levels thereafter.
+- 7th Level: May use Telekinetic Movement once per day and gains an additional use every 5 levels thereafter.

 TELEKINETIC MOVEMENT: The Psi Warrior can move a creature with his mind.
 The Psi Warrior may select to push or pull the target to himself.
 The target must make a save vs. Death to resist being moved by the Psi Warrior.
 This increases to save vs. Death at -2 at level 14 and -4 at level 20 to resist being moved by the Psi Warrior.

-– 10th Level: Gains the Guarded Mind passive ability.
+- 10th Level: Gains the Guarded Mind passive ability.

 GUARDED MIND: The Psi Warrior becomes immune to all psionic attacks.

-– 18th Level: May use Telekinetic Master once per day.
+- 18th Level: May use Telekinetic Master once per day.

 TELEKINETIC MASTER: The Psi Master is able to push or pull all targets within a 15' radius to a selected point.
 Targets must make a save vs. Death at -4 to resist being moved by the Psi Warrior.

 Disadvantages:

-– Race restricted to human.
+- Race restricted to human.

-– May not dual class.
+- May not dual class.
+- Hit Die: d8

+### Eldritch Scion

+Unlike typical mages, Eldritch Scions do not study tomes of magic or spend time learning to combine martial and magical skills.
+Rather, Eldritch Scions find that their spells and abilities come to them instinctively.

+An Eldritch Scion gains most of the features of a Sorcerer while gaining access to more martial prowess.

+Advantages:
-– Hit Die: d8
+- Hit Die: d8
+- Can achieve Specialization (2 points) in any melee weapon.
+- Can wear chain mail armor
+- Custom Thaco progression that is a hybrid between fighter and sorcerer.
+- Access to both fighter and sorcerer HLA tables.
+- Gains Enhance Weapon ability.

+ENHANCE WEAPON: The Eldritch Scion passively imbues <PRO_HISHER> melee weapon with magic dealing one extra point of magic damage.
+This magic damage increases by one for every five levels gained to a maximum of five magic damage at 20th level.
+Additional damage is affected by the target's magic resistance.

+- 8th Level: Gains .5 APR.
+- 15th Level: Gains an additional .5 APR.

+Disadvantages:
+- May cast one fewer spell per level per day.
+- Receive a -2 penalty to casting speed.
+- Receive a -2 penalty to casting level.

 ## Class Updates